ldursw/vgm-player/README.md

 ## Compiling and Running the project

-To compile the Teensy code you will need [PlatformIO](https://platformio.org/).
+To compile the code for the hardware you will need [PlatformIO](https://platformio.org/).
 You can use the CLI or an IDE with extension support such as Visual Studio Code.
 After installing PlatformIO just open the `hardware` directory and upload the code to the board.

 To compile the player application you will need the [.NET Core SDK](https://dotnet.microsoft.com/download).
 You can use the CLI or an IDE such as Visual Studio Community or Visual Studio Code.
-The code was tested only on Windows, if you use Linux you may need to change some things (and if you do, please open a pull request).

 ## License